eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 > Network request failed, possibly due to a CORS issue.
 Trying again without ICY Metadata.

 * A network error occurred while requesting the stream with the `Icy-MetaData: 1` header.
-If you want ICY metadata, your CORS policy must allow this header to be requested.
+  * If you want ICY metadata, your CORS policy must allow this header to be requested.
 See [CORS Troubleshooting](https://github.com/eshaz/icecast-metadata-js#cors) for more information.
+  * Additionally, attempting to access a HTTP from a HTTPS origin will be blocked by modern browsers

 > Media Source Extensions API in your browser does not support `codec`, `audio/mp4; codec="codec"`